Cohomological VC-density: Bounds and Applications

 \section{Tightness}

-In this section, we give some examples regarding the tightness of the bound in Theorem~\ref{thm:main:complex}.
+In this section, we give some examples regarding the tightness of the bound in Theorem~\ref{thm:main} (complex version).

 \begin{example}(Case $p=0$) We first consider the case $p=0$ where the tightness is well known.
-For simplicity, we suppose $K =\bbC$, but the construction below is valid in also in the etale setting.
+For simplicity, we suppose $K =\bbC$, but the construction below is valid in also in the \'{e}tale setting.
 Let

 Let $H \subset X \times Y = \bbP^m \times \bbP^m$ be defined by $X_0 Y_0 + \cdots + X_m Y_m = 0$ (in terms of homogeneous coordinates on $X$ and $Y$), and $\Lambda \subset Y \times Z$ be the diagonal subvariety.